 How can teachers implement Letter-Join across different key stages in their classrooms?

-What specific benefits does Letter-Join offer for pupils who struggle with handwriting?
+What specific benefits does Letter-Join offer for learners who struggle with handwriting?

 What resources and materials are included with Letter-Join for classroom use?